10 Smart City Apartment Ideas to Make Every Room Work Harder

 Additionally, the entryway should support your real habits.
 If you always drop your bag on the floor, add a strong hook at arm height.
 If shoes pile up by the door, use a closed shoe cabinet or a low basket.
 If mail becomes clutter, create a rule: sort it immediately, recycle what you do not need, and keep only important papers in one folder.

-Small apartment entryway essentials
+Apartment entryway essentials

 • A hook or rail for coats and bags